iltommi/qdb-documentation/source/reference/qdb_bench.rst

 .. option:: --cluster=<address>:<port>

    Specifies the address and port of the quasardb daemon to which the benchmark tool must connect.
-The daemon must conform to the protocol specified by the ``protocol`` parameter.
+The daemon must conform to the protocol specified by the :option:`--protocol` parameter.

    Argument
         The address and port of a machine where a daemon is running.